 - From the U.S. Department of Energy:

-- Solar Schools Forum: www.school4energy.net (from the European Sustainable Energy Education Forum, available in 11 languages)
+- Solar Schools Forum: www.ises-online.de/what-we-do/projects/completed-projects/solar-schools-forum (from the International Solar Energy Society)

-- Schools Going Solar: A PDF download of activities to incorporate installed photovoltaic systems into the classroom learning environment http://www.need.org/needpdf/SchoolsGoingSolar2007CA.pdf
+- Schools Going Solar: A PDF download of activities to incorporate installed photovoltaic systems into the classroom learning environment Download pdf

 - Solarbuzz: www.solarbuzz.com/links/education.htm (education links and a variety of solar resources)